harshadmanglani/Data-Structures/README.md

 # Data-Structures
-A collection of data structures implementations/projects implemented in C and C++
+A collection of data structures' implementations/projects implemented in C and C++

+C codes comply with GCC compilers.
+C++ codes comply GCC and GCC based compilers.